-IICTENING
+LISTENING

-LISTENING Task 1 nich • a radio feature about New York urban legends.
-Decide are True according to the text you hear (A) and which text TWICE.
-1. Mythology clarifies the m A. True neaning of things that cannot be explained.
-B. False 2.
-The speaker mentions that A. True t there are five districts of NYC.
-B. False 3.
-The speaker says that the A. True Statue of Liberty meets all people arriving in NYC.
-B. False 4.
-One treasure lies inside the Statue of Liberty, and the other is hidden feet. ne Statue of Liberty, and the other is hidden under its A. True B. False 5.
-Captain William Kidd was interrogated in court and punished for be privateer. vas interrogated in court and punished for being a A. True B. False 6.
-The Armenian ship was h A. True alf-full with treasures.
-B. False 7.
-You cannot do any excav A. True ation works on Liberty Island.
-B. False 8.
-The soldiers were banished.
-A. True ed from the island by a ghost of a dead pirate.
-B. False 9.
-The Empire State Buildin A. True g is famous for its art gallery.
-B. False
+For items 1-10, listen to part of a radio feature about New York urban legends.
+Decide which of the statements (1-10) are True according to the text you hear (A) and which are False (B).
+You will hear the text TWICE.

+- Mythology clarifies the meaning of things that cannot be explained.
+A. True B. False - 2.
+The speaker mentions that there are five districts of NYC.A.
+TrueB.
+False - 3.
+The speaker says that the Statue of Liberty meets all people arriving in NYC.A.
+TrueB.
+False - 4.
+One treasure lies inside the Statue of Liberty, and the other is hidden under its feet.

+A. True B. False

+5. Captain William Kidd was interrogated in court and punished for being a privateer.

+A. True B. False

+- 6. The Armenian ship was half-full with treasures.A.
+TrueB.
+False - 7.
+You cannot do any excavation works on Liberty Island.A.
+True B. False - 8.
+The soldiers were banished from the island by a ghost of a dead pirate.A.
+TrueB.
+False - 9.
+The Empire State Building is famous for its art gallery.A.
+TrueB.
+False